umeshmehtre/Healthcare-Chat-Bot-Llama-3.1-8b/README.md

-# NHS Care Bot - README
+# HealthCare Bot - README

 ## Overview

-This repository contains the code for a healthcare chatbot named **NHS Care Bot**, developed specifically for UK NHS Hospitals.
-The bot is designed to provide users with information and support based on the official NHS data, with a strong focus on patient safety and accurate guidance.
+This repository contains the code for a healthcare chatbot named **HealthCare Bot**, developed specifically for UK NHS Hospitals.
+The bot is designed to provide users with information and support based on the official HealthCare data, with a strong focus on patient safety and accurate guidance.
 The chatbot uses state-of-the-art language models and vector databases to process and retrieve information.

 ## Features